DolevAlgam/CloudletHackathon/README.md

 # Service Spec
 Followed below will be details about each Service.
-Will talk aboout the general idea, app architecture, APIs and whatever you feel relavent.
+Will talk aboout the general idea, app architecture, APIs and whatever you feel relevant.